pulamusic/flaskMicroBlog/README.md

   - Check [here](https://stackoverflow.com/questions/37058567/configure-flask-mail-to-use-gmail) for directions on how to set up flask-mail with gmail.
   - Yay, I figured out the glitch I had been having with sending the reset email.
 The firewall at the community college library where I work on coding wasn't allowing me to contact an email server.
 I've had this problem before with connecting to databases.
 Fortunately, I can connect to the internet using my phone as a mobile hotspot.
 Problem solved.
 * Restructured the code to be a modular app using [Blueprints](https://flask.palletsprojects.com/en/1.1.x/blueprints/).

+**NOTE**: At this point, after having finished the first 12 videos, I have finished coding the app.
+The [13th video](https://youtu.be/goToXTC96Co) is all about deploying the app to the internet using a custom-built Linux server.
+I'm going to leave it for now, hopefully figuring out how to deploy to Heroku at some point.

+---

+### What's next for this project

+Either get the sidebar to work, or delete it.